Are you looking to buy or sell property that might be affected by the bright-line test?

 One of the purposes of the bright-line test is to “target people who seek to make a profit from property speculation”, and as such it excludes property used as your main home, inherited property and property sold subject to a relationship property agreement.

-The main thing is for you to be aware of the potential five year window that the bright-line test creates (two years if acquired prior to 29 March 2018) and if you have concerns that you may be liable for an income tax assessment on the profit from the sale of your property then talk to Smith and Partners to ensure you understand the timing of the bright-line date in your specific circumstances.
+The main thing is for you to be aware of the potential ten year window that the bright-line test creates (five years if acquired prior to 27 March 2021) and if you have concerns that you may be liable for an income tax assessment on the profit from the sale of your property then talk to Smith and Partners to ensure you understand the timing of the bright-line date in your specific circumstances.

 28 June, 2017 | Bret Gower